I did the sanding.

 The pump will not run once water gets in the feed line.

-At that point I remember Tim said he changed to a different type of feed hose.
+At that point I remember Tim said he changed to a different type of

 Of course I knew that because I read it when he posted it.